Customer testimonials are a necessary part of your marketing strategy, but getting them can be daunting. A good place to start is choosing a dialogue.

 - What have we done that made the biggest difference for you?

-- How were those concerns put at ease for you?
+- How were those concerns overcome?

 - What would you tell someone considering (your service/product)?

-- Anything else you would like to add?
+- Is there anything else you’d like to add?

-Do testimonial questions have to be done via video recording?
+Do testimonials have to be video?

 Not always.
 If your primary clients are vampires, definitely don’t use video; otherwise, try to use video; prospects consider video testimonials more authentic than other types of testimonials.
 However, if your client refuses to do a video, ask if they’ll do an audio or written testimonial – audio/video testimonials are better than none at all.